zz-fork-repository/jp-stigmata-core/README.txt

 * Features

-    Stigmata support the extracting birthmarks from Java class files, and written in Java 5 with ASM.
+    Stigmata support the extracting birthmarks from Java class files, and written in Java SE 6 with ASM.

   The main features are: